dioxfile/Logic_Clock_Didatic_Tool/README.md

 * update error

-Obs: In some cases, Debian, when new, does not comment out the line referring to the CDROM in the updates configuration file "/etc/apt/sources.list."
+Obs: In some cases, Debian, when new, does not comment out the line referring to the CD-ROM in the updates configuration file "/etc/apt/sources.list."
 This causes an error at the time of the update and, consequently, when installing some programs and libraries with apt.
 It is advisable to comment on any lines referring to the use of "cdrom" sources, and it is strongly recommended to use official Debian sources, both "Debian" and "security".
 Figure 23.
 # Figure 23
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/gif-animada.gif)